Profactor/cv-plot/doc/tutorial.md

 # Integration
 CvPlot requires OpenCV.
-I was tested with OpenCV 3.4 and 4.1, but it should run with any recent version on any platform.
+It was tested with OpenCV 3.4 and 4.1, but it should run with any recent version on any platform.
 There are multiple ways to integrate CvPlot in your project:

 ## Header-only
 This is the easiest way and should almost always work.
 Just be sure you have OpenCV available in the include path.